Health Insurance for Green Card Holders in the US

 Employer-Sponsored Health Insurance

-If you have a job, your employer may offer group health insurance.
+If you live, work and pay taxes in the U.S., your employer may offer group health insurance.
 These plans often include comprehensive coverage and lower premiums due to employer contributions.

 The Health Insurance Marketplace